Introduction to Machine Learning: General Setting

 so that $r(y,y')$ assigns a cost to the situation in which a true $y$ is predicted by $y'$.
 Note that this definition is asymmetric, and there is no requirement that $r(y,y') = r(y',y)$.
 It is important to remember our convention that the first variable is the true observation and the second one is a place-holder for a prediction.
 Risk functions are also called {\em loss functions}, or simply {cost functions} and we will use these terms as synonyms.

 The goal in prediction is to minimize the {\em expected risk}, also called the {\em generalization error}:

 We will prove that an optimal $f$ can be easily described based on the joint distribution of $X$ and $Y$ (which is, unfortunately, never available).
-We will need for this to use conditional expectations and conditional probabilities and proceed first to a reminder of their definitions and properties.
+We will need for this to use conditional expectations and conditional probabilities, as defined in \cref{sec:cond.prob.elem,sec:cond.prob.gen}.